MELISSA BLOCK, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

 NPR's David Schaper laws out the legal side of the story.

-Mr. MIKE COX (Attorney General, Michigan): They devour plankton, algae and other material on such a large volume that they have the potential of destroying every Great Lakes fishery, whether it's Lake Michigan, Superior, Erie, Ontario or Huron.
+MIKE COX: They devour plankton, algae and other material on such a large volume that they have the potential of destroying every Great Lakes fishery, whether it's Lake Michigan, Superior, Erie, Ontario or Huron.

 SCHAPER: But if the Chicago locks are closed, there are many people who make their living here on the Chicago Sanitary and Ship Canal, whose livelihoods could be affected.
 I'm standing on the Mary C. It's a tow boat pushing barges up the canal toward Chicago.
 Bill Russell is with the company that owns the Mary C, Illinois Marine Towing.

-Mr. BILL RUSSELL (Illinois Marine Towing): 16.9 million tons of cargo moves up and down this waterway system into Chicago.
+BILL RUSSELL: 16.9 million tons of cargo moves up and down this waterway system into Chicago.